VijayEluri/reevoomark-java-api/README.md

   <%@ taglib prefix="reevoo" uri="http://reevoo.com/java-taglib/v1" %>
 ```

-You should include the Reevoo specific CSS in your header
+You should include the Reevoo specific CSS in your header using the tag below

 ```JSP
  <reevoo:cssAssets/>
 ```

-You should include the Reevoo specific JavaScript at the bottom of your body
+You should include the Reevoo specific JavaScript **at the bottom of your body, just before the closing body tag </body>**, usting the tag below

 ```JSP
   <reevoo:javascriptAssets/>